Apply to study abroad in Cardiff

 Please also note that, in order to study some modules, you may need to show background knowledge in that subject area.
 If you have a question about the suitability of your qualifications, please email us.

-Applications for the autumn 2019 semester and 2019/20 academic year are now closed.
+Applications for the Autumn 2020 semester are now open.

-These are the deadlines for studying with us in the spring semester in 2020:
+These are the deadlines for studying with us in the Autumn semester in 2020:

 After you apply